Why I Support Empower Nepali Girls

 volunteers

 Empower Nepali Girls is somewhat unique in that we invite our donors to play an active role in developing mentoring relationships with our scholarship girls.
-While continued funding is critical to the well-being and future dreams of our girls, they desperately need help with their studies and guidance for their future careers.
+While continued funding is critical to the well-being and future dreams of our girls, they also benefit in their studies with guidance for their future careers.
 In many cases they have never encountered professional women before who have ambitions and successful careers.
 Each year we invite a group of our donors to see, first-hand, what their support is doing to enrich the lives of the children.
-We conduct home visits of every girl in our program, visit their schools, consult with their teachers, spend time working with them on their studies.
+We conduct home visits to several girls in our program, visit their schools, consult with their teachers, and spend time working with them on their studies.
 Volunteers and team members are thus able to act as witnesses to the power of their support, reporting back to their donors exactly where and how monies and resources are being spent.
 These relationships between volunteers and the girls continue long after the trip ends though ongoing communication on social media and email.
 Many of our team members choose to return every few years to check on the girls.

 JAMIEjaime-thumbnail